ByteworksHomeLab/smitchell.github.io/_posts/2020-11-29-running-ubuntu-on-rpi.md

 ## Flashing the USB Drive

 Plug a USB drive into your desktop or laptop.
 Open the Raspberry Pi Imager and select the distribution you desire.
 I run my servers headless, so I chose Ubuntu Server 20.10 (RPI 3, 4, 400) for AMD64.
-Select the USB driver under “SD Card,” and click Write.
+Select your USB drive under “SD Card,” and click Write.

 {% include image.html url="/img/post-assets/2020-11-29-running-ubuntu-on-rpi/ubuntu_flash.png" description="Flash the USB Drive with Ubuntu" %}